A look toward 2030

-These are just some of the major areas of growth in research, innovation and the economy since the announcement of the Pan-Canadian AI Strategy in March 2017, according to a new report by Accenture Canada.
+These are just some of the major areas of growth in research, innovation and the economy since the announcement of the Pan-Canadian AI Strategy in March 2017, according to a by Accenture Canada.

 Canada’s national AI strategy, the first of its kind in the world, represents a new approach to investing in research and innovation.
 The goal of the Strategy was to build vibrant AI ecosystems, founded upon deep talent pools, in order to catalyze further investment by the public- and private-sectors, and deliver social and economic impact.
 We wanted to leverage the deep research expertise that had been established over decades in Edmonton, Montreal and Toronto.
 The strategy set out to build mechanisms of support, and create opportunities that would attract talented people to Canada where they could advance their research in academia, industry or startups.